 Helen McCrory was born in London in 1968, where she studied acting at the Drama Centre.
-She started her stage career in 1990 where she played Gwendoline in The Importance of Being Earnest and as Gail in Teechers, in the same year she also played Witch in Macbeth.
-It was her 1993 performance as Rose Trelawny in the Trelawny of ‘Wells’ that brought her to attention winning an Ian Charleson Award.
+She started her stage career in 1990 where she played Gwendoline in The Importance of Being Earnest and as Gail in Teechers.
+In the same year she also played one of the witches in in Macbeth.
+Her 1993 performance as Rose Trelawny in Trelawny of the ‘Wells’ that brought her to attention winning an Ian Charleson Award.

 McCrory is not only distinguished in the theatre world but has also made many appearances in TV and film, more famously her appearance as Narcissa Malfoy in the Harry Potter film series, Mama Jeanne in Martin Scorsese’s film Hugo (2011), Polly Gray in Peaky Blinders and Clair Dowar in the Daniel Craig James Bond film Skyfall (2012).
 She has also appeared in Doctor Who, The Woman in Black: Angel of Death (2015) film and as Dr Victoria Frankenstein in Frankenstein.

 Her last London stage credit was in The Deep Blue Sea at the Lyttelton Theatre in 2016.
 Helen McCrory passed away at the age of 52 on 16 April 2021.